Owner’s equity: what it is and how to calculate it

 What is owner's equity?

-Owner's equity is your business's net worth, or the dollar amount left after subtracting what you owe from what you own.
-It shows your business's book value at any point in time.
+Owner's equity is the dollar amount left after subtracting what you owe from what you own.
+It represents your business's net worth or book value at any point in time.

-This differs from market value, which depends on what a buyer would actually pay for your business.
+This differs from market value, which reflects what a buyer would actually pay for your business.

 How to calculate owner's equity (or net worth)